-This is the percentage of patients that have received the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This is the percentage of residents who were administered the flu and pneumonia vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In The Gardens at Winsted, 13.28% Percentage of Patients
+In The Gardens at Winsted, 23% of Patients

-This is a measure of the percent of long-term stay residents who required more assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and continence.
-Some experts argue that this is a reasonable measure of a patient's well-being.
+This metric is a measure of the percent of long-term stay patients who needed increased assistance with activities of daily living over time.
+ADL's include activities such as taking medications and eating.
+Many argue that this is a measure of a patient's well-being.

 Ability to Keep Residents Mobile

-This is the percentage of residents who were able to retain mobility over time.
-Optimizing mobility is often a great sign for residents' well-being.
+This indicates the percentage of residents who remained mobile levels over time.
+Optimizing mobility is often a great sign for residents' health.

 Short-term Care: Rehospitalizations

-In The Gardens at Winsted, 20.05 Percentage of Residents Rehospitalized
+In The Gardens at Winsted, 17.57% of Residents Rehospitalized

 Short-term Care: ER Visits

-This datapoint measures the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
-Avoiding medical emergencies is one way to gauge short-term care.
+This metric tracks the number of emergency room visits per 1,000 days of short-term patient care.
+Avoiding medical emergencies is one way to measure patient care during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of performance with ADL's typically correlates with higher quality rehabilitation.
+This is the percentage of short-term residents that saw functional improvements, such as with activities of daily living.
+High levels of independence with ADL's generally correlates with better rehabilitation services.

 - Glencoe Regional Health ServicesCritical Access Hospitals 14.23 miles away1805 Hennepin Avenue North Glencoe Minnesota 55336Voluntary non-profit - Other(320) 864-3121